akthersr/MechaCar_Statistical_Analysis/README.md

 The main objectives are as follows:

--To identify which variables in the dataset predict the mpg of MechaCar prototypes by performing multiple linear regression analysis.
+- To identify which variables in the dataset predict the mpg of MechaCar prototypes by performing multiple linear regression analysis.

--Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
+- Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.

--Run t-tests to determine if the manufacturing lots are statistically different from the mean population.
+- Run t-tests to determine if the manufacturing lots are statistically different from the mean population.

--Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
+- Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ## Linear Regression to Predict MPG